 - Lost house keys and broken locks on your front door

-What doesn’t home emergency cover usually include?
+What doesn’t a standard home insurance policy cover usually include?

 - Issues caused by lack of maintenance, wear and tear, and poor handiwork